rd235/libpam-net/README.md

 ```
 session   required  pam_newnet.so
 session   required  pam_usernet.so
+session   required  pam_groupnet.so
 ```

-Create the groups *newnet* and *usernet* including all the users that must be subject to one or the other service:
+Create the groups *newnet*, *usernet* and any (or none) *groupnet-&ast;* including all the users that must be subject to one or the other service:

 e.g. in /etc/group:
 ```
 newnet:x:149:renzononet
 usernet:x:150:renzousernet
+groupnet-vpn:x:151:renzogroupnet
 ```

 ### Use Cases